logicalclocks/hopsworks-tutorials/java/flink/README.md

 Flink is used for feature engineering when you need very fresh features computed in real-time.
 Flink pipelines provide native support for aggregations, with dimensionality reduction algorithms and transformations.

-Currently, Flink pipelines for Hopsworks Feature store are supported in Java.
-Hopsworks Feature expects that your aggregation result is encapsulated in POJO class and that this POJO has the same schema as the feature group you are writing into.
+Currently, Flink pipelines for Hopsworks Feature store are supported in Java only.
+Hopsworks Feature Store expects that your aggregation result is encapsulated in POJO class and that has the same schema as the feature group you are writing into.
 In database terms this POJO class corresponds to one row.

 For example when you executed code in notebook `1_create_feature_groups.ipynb` you created feature group